caperaven/crs-components/documents/components/toolbars.md

 }
 ```

-Similarly it does not ship with the overflow image.
+Similarly, it does not ship with the overflow image.
 You will need to have a svg [symbols collection](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/symbol).
 This collection should have a symbol with id "ellipse"